daijro/hrequests/README.md

 ## Browser Automation

-Hrequests supports both Firefox and Chrome browsers, headless and headful sessions, and browser addons/extensions:
+Hrequests supports both Firefox and Chrome browsers, headless and headful sessions:

-> [!NOTE]
+> [!WARNING]
-> As of v0.9.0, Hrequests no longer supports rendering Chrome sessions.
-Hrequests now uses [Camoufox](https://camoufox.com) instead.
+> It is recommended to use Firefox instead.
+Chrome does not support fingerprint rotation, mocking human mouse movements, or browser extensions.

 ### Usage